llh666521/Audio-Cogito/README.md

 # Audio-Cogito: Towards Deep Audio Reasoning in Large Audio Language Models

+This is the official repository for Audio-Cogito, a fully open-source solution that elicits deep audio reasoning capabilities in LALMs without reliance on proprietary APIs.

+## Dataset
+### Dataset Availability Notice
+Important: To comply with the double-blind review policy, the complete dataset and download links are currently withheld to maintain anonymity.

+We have provided the detailed statistics and sources below to assist reviewers in evaluating our data scale and diversity.
+All data, including the curated instruction-tuning pairs, will be fully open-sourced upon the completion of the review process.

+### Statistics of Dataset
 | Domain | Dataset Source  | Main Skills Learning | Quantity | Ratio (%) |
 | ------ | --------------- | -------------------- | -------: | --------: |
 | Sound  | AudioSet        | General Audio Event  |     179k |     32.53 |